Home

 ff0fd05e-6270-4528-a759-5aaad2231703

 • “Max’s clothes never make me feel dowdy.”
-Barbara Ipsaro, age 70
+Barbara Ipsaro, pictured above, at age 70

 Eleanor DU graduation Bolder Boulder & Color Run 2012 353